Washington Metropolitan Area Transit Authority metrorail specifications

 Collection Scope and Content

 The WMATA Metrorail Specifications collection is so named because the bulk of the collection is technical specifications and contracts related to the construction of Metrorail.
-The collection consists of unbound letter-size documents, bound letter-size reports and specifications, oversize reports and specifications, and blueprints.
+The collection consists of unbound letter-size documents, bound letter-size reports and specifications, oversize reports and specifications, blueprints, and the WMATA website.

 The collection is an artificial one, consisting of several distinct and unrelated types of documents.
 The earliest documents date from 1962, and were generated by the WMATA's predecessor agency, the NCTA.
 Most of these deal with highway development.
 The bulk of the material dates from 1972-78 and contains of a distinct series of oversize and letter-size bound volumes.
 These volumes are contract specifications for different sections of Metrorail tunnels, and each bears the name of the contractor that won the bid, as well as the contract number.
 The collection's third district group of documents consists of minutes of meetings, and related documents, generated by meetings of the Board of Directors and with individual contractors.